AdobeDocs/experience-manager-screens.nl-NL/help/user-guide/retail-inventory-activation.md

 ---
 title: Gerichte activering in de detailhandel
-seo-title: Gerichte activering in de detailhandel
+seo-title: Retail Inventory Targeted Activation
 description: In deze Use Case wordt de voorraad voor de detailhandel getoond voor drie verschillende gekleurde sweatshirts.
 Afhankelijk van het aantal sweatshirts dat beschikbaar is in voorraad en dat is opgenomen in Google Sheets, wordt de afbeelding (rood, groen of blauw sweatshirt) met het hoogste aantal weergegeven op het scherm.
-seo-description: In deze Use Case wordt de voorraad voor de detailhandel getoond voor drie verschillende gekleurde sweatshirts.
-Afhankelijk van het aantal sweatshirts dat beschikbaar is in voorraad en dat is opgenomen in Google Sheets, wordt de afbeelding (rood, groen of blauw sweatshirt) met het hoogste aantal weergegeven op het scherm.
+seo-description: This Use Case showcases the retail inventory stock for three different colored sweatshirts.
+Depending on the number of sweatshirts available in stock that is recorded in Google Sheets, the image (red, green, or blue sweatshirt) with highest number is displayed on the screen.
 uuid: 8e7faa65-b004-42b3-8865-4f71eb5dc1b1
 contentOwner: jsyal
 products: SG_EXPERIENCEMANAGER/6.5/SCREENS